Evolution Skateboarding

 Evolution Skateboarding is a sports video game released by Konami for the GameCube and PlayStation 2 in 2002.
-It includes several popular skateboarders such as Rick McCrank, Arto Saari, Kerry Getz, and Danny Way.
-There is also a create-a-skater feature and an unlockable character for every skater the player completes the game as.
-There are also sets of level specific songs such as a metal-remix of the Metal Gear Solid theme and a Castlevania theme after unlocking the Vampire Hunter.
-Levels are unlocked by beating a certain amount of objectives in a current level, such as collecting items like boots and other objects, performing tricks in certain areas of a level, and grinding a certain amount of meters.
+It features several popular skateboarders such as Rick McCrank, Arto Saari, Kerry Getz, and Danny Way.
+There is also a create-a-skater feature and an unlockable character for every skater the player completes the game with.
+There are also sets of level-specific songs, such as a metal remix of the Metal Gear Solid theme and a Castlevania theme, after unlocking the Vampire Hunter.
+Levels are unlocked by completing a specific number of objectives in a current level, such as collecting items like boots and other objects, performing tricks in designated areas of a level, and grinding a certain distance.
 The Evolution Skateboarding engine was used in the bonus skateboarding mode included in the PlayStation 2 version of Metal Gear Solid 2: Substance in 2003.